terrier-org/pyterrier/docs/modules/apply.rst

 (i.e. extends TransformerBase), and which can be used for experimentation or combined with other PyTerrier transformers through the standard PyTerrier operators.

+If verbose=True is passed to any pyterrier function (except generic()), then a TQDM progress bar will be shown as the transformer is applied.

 .. automodule:: pyterrier.apply
     :members:

-If verbose=True is passed to any pyterrier apply function, then a TQDM progress bar will be shown as the transformer is applied.